keefemitman/keefemitman.github.io/_includes/home_content.md

 # Welcome to my website!

-I am a NASA Einstein Fellow at Cornell University studying the nature of gravity within our Universe.
+I'm a NASA Einstein Fellow at Cornell University studying the nature of gravity within our Universe.
 One of the big questions of modern physics is whether Einstein's equations wholly describe gravity, or if they